Scootsyy/Personal_Website/README.md

 11:19 AM July 13, 2020
 Fixed the profile picture touching the about me section block when in mobile view by adding a <br> element in the html.
-I think there is a better way to do this by adding padding to a css element but I can't figure out how to get it to work.
+I think there is a better way to do this by adding padding to a css element but I can't figure out how to get it to work

+11:24 AM July 13, 2020
+Figured out why the Github and LinkedIn icons at bottom are over white space on mobile view.
+The columns are stacking on top of eachother rather than side by side.